... And what does the LORD require of you? To act justly and to love mercy and to walk humbly with your God.

 We want to be a stop on your way to a better life.

 1920 S. 8th St., Rogers, Ark.
-(Temporarily closed for remodeling)
+Now re-opened!

 “When we think of biblical justice, we think of individual rights. … Biblical justice has a different trajectory.
 Biblical justice means interwovenness, interdependence, bringing individuals to see that our stuff isn’t just ours. … [Justice] means taking the threads of your life–your emotions, your time, your body, your physical presence, your money–and plunging them into the lives of other people.”